AntonPicetti-IBM/drones-iot-visual-recognition/WildFires/wildfires-lab.md

 #### Upload Zip Files to Watson Studio Project

 1. Three zip files have been prepared which contain aerial drone images.
 You should be able to locate these zip files in the **Downloads** directory on your lab workstation.
-Alternatively the zip files can be downloaded by clicking the links below:
+Alternatively, the zip files can be downloaded by clicking the links below:

    - [BurnedHomes.zip](https://github.com/AntonPicetti-IBM/drones-iot-visual-recognition/raw/master/WildFires/classes/BurnedHomes.zip)